 Paul Loub

-Paul is the Managing Director of Health & Public Service for Accenture’s US Midwest Payer market.
-As unit lead, he is responsible for clients, people, community involvement and financial performance.
-He has strategic responsibility for integrating Accenture’s services to tackle and solve clients’ most complex problems.
-Leading the payer clients in the Midwest – spanning Illinois, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, West Virginia and Wisconsin – Paul focuses on building and growing C-suite relationships to drive client value creation and co-innovation.
+Paul is the Market President for Optum Insight responsible for clients, people, community involvement, and financial performance.
+He has strategic responsibility for integrating Optum’s services to tackle and solve our clients’ most complex problems.
+Leading our payer clients globally - Paul focuses on building and growing C-suite relationships to drive client value creation and coinnovation.

-Paul earned his MBA from the University of Notre Dame Mendoza College of Business and his BA degree in accounting from Marietta College.
-In addition to Easterseals Crossroads, Paul sits on the advisory boards of several organizations, including Make-A-Wish, the University of Notre Dame and Guerin Catholic High School.
+Paul earned his MBA from the University of Notre Dame Mendoza College of Business and his Bachelor of Arts degree in Accounting from Marietta College.
+Paul is an advisor, operating partner with Shore Capital Partners, a private equity firm.
+Paul currently sits on the Boards of several organizations, including Easterseals, Make-A-Wish, the University of Notre Dame, and Guerin Catholic High School.
+Paul has been married to his wife Carolyn for 26 years and they have four boys: Jack (24), Nick (22), Sean (18), and Ryan (15).

 Dawn Neal